 What does it look like?
 At the end of the day, do you notice your cheeks are flaky and dull while your t-zone is shinier than a brand new penny?
 If so, you probably have combination skin.

 For combination skin types, everything is on the table.
 Blocked pores?
 Check.
 Dry flaky patches?
 Check.
 Whiteheads?
 Check.

 How to treat it

 Treating combination skin is a delicate balancing act.
-For combination skin types, the daily struggle revolves around how to treat pimples without drying out your skin, and how to heal dry patches without triggering an acne break-out.
+For combination skin types, the daily struggle revolves around how to treat pimples without drying out your skin, and how to heal dry patches without triggering a break-out.

 Focus on keeping your skin as hydrated as possible.
 Keeping skin moisturised will quench your dry patches, and combat excess oil in your shinier areas.
-The Poko Ultra Hydrating Moisturiser is formulated with acne-fighting ingredients like CBD and aloe to combat inflammation, while moisturising botanical oils keep skin dewy and plump.
+The Poko Ultra Hydrating Moisturiser is formulated with balancing ingredients like CBD and aloe to combat excess oil, while moisturising botanical oils keep skin dewy and plump.

 Try an acid serum or toner that is both exfoliating and hydrating, like lactic acid.
 Using a spot treatment to target pimples instead of an all-over BHA serum will fight pimples without triggering a face full of flakes.

 What does it look like?
 Dehydration isn’t exactly a skin type, because all skin types can suffer from dehydration.
 Dehydration is a skin condition caused by factors like environment, caffeine consumption, diet, alcohol consumption, and how much sleep you’re getting.